Unifying incidence and prevalence under a time-varying general branching process: Introduction

-The original formulation by Bellman and Harris~\cite{Bellman1952}, along with subsequent work by Harris~\cite{Harris1963-sa}, the work of Crump, Mode and Jagers~\cite{Crump1968-rp,Crump1969-gc,Jagers1975-sd} as well as the perspective of Bharucha-Reid~\cite{bharucha-reid1956} with specific application to epidemics, all focused on the simple case of a constant/basic \emph{reproduction number} $R_0$.
-The form of this renewal equation when only considering $R_0$ is exactly what is commonly used in epidemic modelling where the incidence of infections $I(t)$ follows a renewal equation given by
+The original formulation by Bellman and Harris~\cite{Bellman1952}, along with subsequent work by Harris~\cite{Harris1963-sa}, the work of Crump, Mode and Jagers~\cite{Crump1968-rp,Crump1969-gc,Jagers1975-sd} as well as the perspective of Bharucha-Reid~\cite{bharucha-reid1956}, with specific application to epidemics, all focused on the simple case of a constant/basic \emph{reproduction number} $R_0$.
+The form of this renewal equation when only considering $R_0$ is exactly what is commonly used in epidemic modelling where the incidence of infections $\mathrm{I}(t)$ follows a renewal equation given by

 where $g(\cdot)$ is the probability density function (PDF) of the generation interval.
 Introducing a \emph{time-varying} reproduction number $R(t)$ within the Bellman--Harris process in general does not simply entail replacing $R_0$ with $R(t)$ in the renewal equation.
 This is not possible because a history of how many secondary infections are created is needed.
 While justifications based on heuristic arguments such as Lotka's~\cite{Lotka1907} (used in tracking the numbers of females in an age-structured population) or the one given by Fraser~\cite{Fraser2007} are valid within their respective contexts, these arguments lose their validity when considering a stochastic age-dependent branching process with a time-varying reproduction process~\cite{Berah2021-qe,Kimmel1983-jo,Kimmel2002-lo}.
 Indeed, we will demonstrate that these arguments are only valid for the specific case of incidence, not for prevalence or cumulative incidence.
-Furthermore, to our knowledge, no one has previously investigated a time-varying reproduction process under the more general Crump--Mode--Jagers framework.
+Furthermore, to our knowledge, no one has previously investigated a fully time-varying reproduction process under the more general Crump--Mode--Jagers framework.
+Besides the work by Kimmel~\cite{Kimmel1983-jo} on the time-varying Bellman--Harris process, a \emph{generation-dependent} life length distribution within the Bellman--Harris process has been studied by Fildes~\cite{fildes-1972} and a generation-dependent offspring distribution by Fearn~\cite{fearn-1976}.
+Moreover, Edler~\cite{edler-1978} and later Biggins and G\"otz~\cite{biggins-goetz-1987} have analysed a generation-dependent reproduction process in the Crump--Mode--Jagers setting.